-Christmas Episode: One in each "season".
+Christmas Episode: One in each "season", all themed like Advent calendars in that each level is only unlocked 24 hours after the previous one.
 In the first, the birds tear up over the Christmas Star.

 Our Dragons Are Different: The Mighty Dragon resembles a traditional Chinese dragon with a long, serpentine body and antler-like horns, though his head is shaped suspiciously like that of the Mighty Eagle.

 Tertiary Sexual Characteristics: The female birds and pigs in the Valentine's Day episode...which gets weird in retrospect now that it's been confirmed that White Bird has always been a girl but lacks these characteristics.

 Brick Joke: When the birds first get abducted, their eggs are left behind.
 At the end of the game, the pigs appear and are about to eat the eggs when the birds crash the plane on top of them.

 Chuck Cunningham Syndrome: Matilda has strangely been left out of Space.
 Notable because she is one of the five original members of the Flock.
 Worse, she is also always absent in the trailers, with the reason of her unpopularity unknown.

 Empathic Environment: The planet-sized alien fish in the "Pig Dipper" episode will react to your moves, looking surprised or angry as debris, pigs, and birds land on them.